Pakistan, Afghanistan, Nigeria 3 polio endemic countries

 Polio reemerged in Nigeria after polio was wiped out in 2014.

-In Nigeria, the total number of WPV1 cases for 2016 was three.
+In Nigeria, the total number of WPV1 cases for 2016 was four.

-The most recent case had onset of paralysis on 6 August, from Monguno Local Government Area (LGA), Borno state.
+The most recent case had onset of paralysis on 21 August.
 In 2015: 1 polio case.

 Polio case breakdown by country below.
 Full polio updates here.

 You can also check out ReliefWeb for updated stats.